shakebugs/shake-docs/docs/android/users/advanced-usage.md

 ## Anonymous user → `Shake.updateUserId`

 Let's suppose this anonymous guest user decides to sign up one day, and you want to **keep** their User entity:
-* They have to see all their previously reported tickets.
+* They will have the ability to see all their previously reported tickets.
-* You consider them as a same user, and want to keep all their User metadata.
+* You consider them as the same user and want to keep all their User metadata.

 <table class="media-container mt-50 mb-50">
 <img